hburns2/Dogs-In-Media/Documentation/Combined_README.md

 ## Other
 Description of columns:
-* Ranked Number (AKC) - This is the numerical ranking (from 2017) associated with each dog breed.
+* **Ranked Number (AKC)** - This is the numerical ranking (from 2017) associated with each dog breed.
 Each value will be unique as they represent the ranked standing of each individual breed.
-* Breed Name - This column gets its values from AKC and contains the names of 24 selected dog breeds.
+* **Breed Name** - This column gets its values from AKC and contains the names of 24 selected dog breeds.
 Each value in this column will be a unique breed name.
-* Breed Class (AKC) - As defined by the AKC (and manually compiled), this column notes the breed classification for each selected dog breed.
+* **Breed Class (AKC)** - As defined by the AKC (and manually compiled), this column notes the breed classification for each selected dog breed.
 Examples of breed classification are Sporting, Toy, Herding, Working, etc. Each classification gives supplement information about each breed.
 For instance, Working dogs are, as the name states, bred to work.
 They are known for being larger, intelligent, and alert dogs with tendencies toward protectiveness.
 Working dogs are typically guard dogs or frequently involved in rescue operations.
-* PuppyBowl_Number Contestants (Last 5 Years) - This column contains numerical values noting the number of times each of the selected dog breeds was featured in the Puppy Bowl's starting lineup over the last 5 years
+* **PuppyBowl_Number Contestants (Last 5 Years)** - This column contains numerical values noting the number of times each of the selected dog breeds was featured in the Puppy Bowl's starting lineup over the last 5 years
-* Westminster (all time) - This column contains numerical values noting the number of times each of the selected dog breeds won Westminster Dog Show's Best in Show
+* **Westminster (all time)** - This column contains numerical values noting the number of times each of the selected dog breeds won Westminster Dog Show's Best in Show
-* KnowYourMeme - This column contains numerical values noting the number of times each of the selected dog breeds is mentioned as having a meme derrived from them
+* **KnowYourMeme** - This column contains numerical values noting the number of times each of the selected dog breeds is mentioned as having a meme derrived from them
-* Wiki_Path - The unique JSON pathway associated with each selected breed name.
+* **Wiki_Path** - The unique JSON pathway associated with each selected breed name.
 This JSON filepath was created locally.
-* Wiki_Num_Page - The number of Wikipedia articles associated with each selected AKC breed name
+* **Wiki_Num_Page** - The number of Wikipedia articles associated with each selected AKC breed name
-* Wikie_Wordcounts - The sum of the number of words of Wikipedia articles associated with each selected AKC breed name.
+* **Wiki_Wordcounts** - The sum of the number of words of Wikipedia articles associated with each selected AKC breed name.

 While there are no missing values, there are times where the value entered in PuppyBowl, Westminster, and KnowYourMeme will be zero.
 This zero value indicates that the breed was not present in the individual dataset.